buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuiltElementType.md

 Occurrences of subtypes of the _IfcBuiltElementType_ are represented by instances of the appropriate subtypes of _IfcBuiltElement_.

-> HISTORY&nbsp; HISTORY New entity in IFC2x2.
+> HISTORY&nbsp; New entity in IFC2x2.